MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/move-or-migrate-mailboxes/onboarding-remote-move-migration-fails.md

 ## Step 1: Verify on-premises and cloud-based archive mailboxes have the same archive GUID

-In the on-premises Exchange Server environment and Exchange Online, follow these steps:
+In the on-premises Exchange Server environment and Exchange Online, get the archive GUID as follows:

-- [Open the Exchange Management Shell](/powershell/exchange/open-the-exchange-management-shell), run the following [Get-Mailbox](/powershell/module/exchange/get-mailbox) cmdlet to get the `ArchiveGuid` value for the on-premises archive mailbox:
+- [Start the Exchange Management Shell](/powershell/exchange/open-the-exchange-management-shell), run the following [Get-Mailbox](/powershell/module/exchange/get-mailbox) cmdlet to get the `ArchiveGuid` value for the on-premises archive mailbox:

     ```powershell
     Get-Mailbox -Identity "<user@contoso.com>" | FL *archive*